-To download the latest version of the MacOS X edition of Praat, which runs on MacOS 10.5, 10.6, 10.7 and 10.8 (on Intel processors), click once on the following disk image:
+To download the latest version of the MacOS X edition of Praat, click once on one of the following disk image files:

-After downloading, your web browser might open the disk image file praat5349_mac.dmg directly; you will then see the program Praat or Praat.app.
-If your browser did not open the disk image file praat5349_mac.dmg, then you should double-click praat5349_mac.dmg in the Downloads window (or in the Downloads folder in your home directory); after double-clicking you may see the program Praat or Praat.app directly, or you may see a disk icon called Praat5349, which when you open it will show you the program Praat or Praat.app.
+After downloading, your web browser might open the .dmg file directly; you will then see the program Praat or Praat.app.
+If your browser did not open the .dmg file, then you should double-click the .dmg file in the Downloads window (or in the Downloads folder in your home directory); after double-clicking you may see the program Praat or Praat.app directly, or you may see a disk icon called Praat5373, which when you open it will show you the program Praat or Praat.app.
 To install Praat, just drag the program Praat or Praat.app to your Applications folder (or anywhere else).

 To start up the Praat program, just double-click it.
 If you use Praat for the first time, choose Intro from the Help menu.

 If you want to see good-quality phonetic characters on your screen and in your clipboard, you have to install the Charis SIL and/or the Doulos SIL font.
 These fonts were created by the Summer Institute of Linguistics.
 To install them, first download the archives: